 Like our workshop, these faculty interviews focus on youth novels.
 To read all years’ faculty interviews, see our Directory.
-Stacey Barney’s full interview will be posted over the next few days; enjoy this sample!

 I. GENERAL TOPICS

 Why did you become an editor; what do you enjoy most about the work?
 What’s your personal mission?

 I became an editor because I wanted to be involved with books.
 I’d always enjoyed analyzing literature and loved dissecting theme, plot, characterization et al. Being an editor allows me the opportunity to be a part of the process of putting all those pieces together to make what I enjoy most: a really good book.
 My only mission is really to help writers write the best book they can.

 Approximately how many middle-grade and YA novels do you edit per year?
 What percentage (or how many) are debut authors?

 This varies from year-to-year, so I can’t give a definite number, but I will say I publish about 10 novels a year.
 I don’t know what percentage are debut, but over the course of my career I’ve published a great many debuts.

 Which novel genres are you soliciting?
 Will you acquire crossover genres and New Adult fiction?

 I acquire primarily middle grade and young adult novels that walk the literary/commercial line.
 I acquire primarily contemporary, fantasy and historical and from time-to-time sci-fi and a merging of genres, i.e. historical fantasy.

 Name up to three representative MG/YA novels you’ve edited or repped in the past few years.
 What aspects of each novel appealed to you from the query and/or manuscript’s first lines?